 There are special banking opportunities for those who have served our country in the military, are currently serving or for the families of these individuals.
 Two such options are Navy Federal Credit Union and USAA Bank.
-Below, we look at who qualifies for each institution, their account offerings, fees, rates and more, to help you find the right bank for you.
+Let’s break down who qualifies for each institution and compare account offerings, fees, rates and more.

 Who Can Use Navy Federal Credit Union?